MoonbaseOtago/MoonbaseOtago.github.io/_posts/2021-11-28-core-architecture.md

 The commit registers are each staticly bound to one commitQ entry.

-When an instruction bundle leaves the decode stage it contains the architectural register numbers of its source and destination registers, the renamer pipe stage assigns a commitQ entry (and therefore a commit register) to each instruction and tags its output register to be that commit register.
+When an instruction-bundle leaves the decode stage it contains the architectural register numbers of its source and destination registers, the renamer pipe stage assigns a commitQ entry (and therefore a commit register) to each instruction and tags its output register to be that commit register.